a2stuff/a2d/tests/testplan.md

 * Configure a IIe system with a 16MB RAMFactor card (e.g. GR8RAM from https://garrettsworkshop.com/) with a single 16MB partition.
 Apple > About This Apple II.
 Verify that the calculated memory size is accurate, i.e. it is not off by 64k.
 > This can not be (currently) tested in MAME.

+### Calculator & Sci.Calc

+* Slow any acceleration.
+Position the cursor over the 1px border of various buttons, all 4 edges.
+Press the mouse button.
+Verify the button inverts.
+Drag in and outside the button.
+Verify that the button is inverted on the 1px border and within, not inverted inside.
+Verify that the button does not flash but stays inverted until the button is released.
+Note that the 1px shadow on the right and bottom is not considered part of the button.
+> This can not be (currently) tested in MAME.

 ### Puzzle

 * Launch DeskTop.
 Apple Menu > Puzzle.
 Scramble then solve the puzzle.
 After the victory sound plays, click on the puzzle again.
 Verify that the puzzle scrambles and that it can be solved again.